BryanCloudDev/recipeBlogAPI/README.md

 ### What I learned

 While building this API, I gained valuable experience in structuring the architecture of an API effectively.
-I learned how to work with classes and SOLID principles, I learned also how to preoperly storage files and access them on the server by exposing a public folder with the files on it.
+I learned how to work with classes and SOLID principles.
+I also learned how to properly store files and access them on the server by exposing a public folder with the files in it.
 Additionally, I became proficient in documenting APIs using API Blueprint with the [MSON](https://apiblueprint.org/documentation/mson/tutorial.html) format.
 I explored the usage of middlewares and custom requests to optimize data loading.
-I improved a lot the structure and resposabilities for each class in order to maje it as manitable and clear as possible.
+I improved a lot the structure and responsibilities for each class to make it as maintainable and clear as possible.

 ### Continued development

-I will continue enhancing my skills as a backend developer and strive to become an expert in design patterns, enabling me to design even better API's and systems.
+I will continue enhancing my skills as a backend developer and strive to become an expert in design patterns, enabling me to design even better APIs and systems.

 ## Installation